ChronoSheets/ChronoSheets-PHP-Client/docs/Api/OrganisationGroupsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$organisationGroupId = 56; // int | The ID of the organisation group you want to get
+$organisationGroupId = 56; // int | The ID of the OrganisationGroup you want to get
 $xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token

 try {